asaidimu/go-anansi/raw-queries.md

     // Maps placeholder names in the 'Template' string to specific collection targets.
     // This field is only relevant when 'Template' is used.
-    From map[string]RawQueryTarget `json:"from,omitempty"`
+    Collections map[string]RawQueryTarget `json:"from,omitempty"`

-    // Args are parameters for the query.
+    // Parameters are parameters for the query.
 Primarily for SQL.
-    // For MongoDB, if Template is a JSON string, Args could map to custom placeholders
+    // For MongoDB, if Template is a JSON string, Parameters could map to custom placeholders
     // within that JSON string (e.g., {{arg0}}, {{arg1}}).
-    Args []any `json:"args,omitempty"`
+    Parameters []any `json:"args,omitempty"`
 }
 ```